Norwegian Medical Products Agency

-The Norwegian Medical Products Agency formerly the Norwegian Medicines Agency (Direktoratet for Medisinske Produkter tidl.
-Statens legemiddelverk, Legemiddelverket) is the national regulatory authority in Norway for new and existing pharmaceuticals, medical devices and for the supply chain security of these.
-The Agency is responsible for supervising the production, trials and marketing of medicines.
+The Norwegian Medical Products Agency formerly the Norwegian Medicines Agency (Direktoratet for Medisinske Produkter; previously Statens legemiddelverk, Legemiddelverket) is the national regulatory authority in Norway for new and existing pharmaceuticals, medical devices and for the security of their supply chain.
+The agency is responsible for supervising the production, clinical trials and marketing of medicines.
 It approves medicines and monitors their use, and ensures cost-efficient, effective and well-documented use of medicines.
-The Inspectorate also supervises the supply chain and regulates pharmacy prices and trade conditions.
+The agency also supervises the supply chain and regulates pharmacy prices and trade conditions.